sdslabs/sdslabs.github.com/_posts/2019/2019-09-20-linux-party-experience.md

 # Graphics Driver Errors

 This is the main issue with most of the laptops that get ubuntu newly installed.
 A variety of errors are reported in this category.
+You may even install some OS that provides you graphics drivers pre-installed.
+We recommend [Pop!_OS](https://system76.com/pop) if you are interested in such an OS, as it is based on Ubuntu, so all terminal interactions remain the same.

 * Black screen on login
 * ACPI errors after GRUB